-Choosing the best transitional living program for your daughter from Tennessee can be a troublesome and very disorienting experience, a lot of doubts can come to our mind when we try to figure out the best option for our loved ones without any real knowledge about whats going on, Its important to make sure that a transitional living program is the best place for your daughter’s needs.
+Choosing the best transitional living program for your child from Tennessee can be a troublesome and very disorienting experience, a lot of doubts can come to our mind when we try to figure out the best option for our loved ones without any real knowledge about what’s going on, It’s important to make sure that a transitional living program is the best place for your daughter’s needs.

-Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help young women all over the country, including Tennessee.
+Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help teens all over the country, including Tennessee.

 Our transitional living program from Tennessee includes the family as an active part of the treatment, because we find that involving family and having a good, open and honest relationship with parents and siblings is the best proactive factor for a successful therapeutic process and a successful and happier life.

 The first step of this path is that it is not the first step at all.
-Our transitional living program is intended to provide a transition time between any treatment program and going back to normal society for young women between 16 and 21 from Tennessee.
-To do so, during the day, girls will attend high school or college, and return to Journey Home base in the evening, where they can find the warmth and comfort of a traditional home setting.
+Our transitional living program is intended to provide a transition time between any treatment program and going back to normal society for teens between 16 and 21 from Tennessee.
+To do so, during the day, girls and assigned female at birth will attend high school or college, and return to Journey Home base in the evening, where they can find the warmth and comfort of a traditional home setting.

-During permanence, girls from Tennessee are involved in many activities to enhance life-skills, such as: maintaining cleanliness of living space and property, budgeting, time management, meal preparation, shopping, transportation, gaining employment, appropriate recreation, personal hygiene, nutrition and fitness.
+During permanence, girls and assigned female at birth from Tennessee are involved in many activities to enhance life-skills, such as: maintaining cleanliness of living space and property, budgeting, time management, meal preparation, shopping, transportation, gaining employment, appropriate recreation, personal hygiene, nutrition and fitness.
 They can also attend high school or pursue college courses.

 But not all of our transitional living program from Tennessee is teaching and educating.
 Some of the regular group activities at the Journey Home include Fun Food Friday, snow sports in the winter, visiting museums, going to movies, exploring the local outdoors by hiking and biking, and many other local events and activities.
 Many of these activities are carefully planned by Journey Home itself.